cabbage-py/pacman/README.md

 # pacman
 A code challenge for IE Digital

+Programming language + Version: Python3
+To run the code: python main.py OR python3 main.py

 Code Assumptions:
  - Commands are to be given in a readable text filename
  - Pacman is on a 5 x 5 grid, from index 0-4 on the x and y axis